BTW-Community/Miscelaneous/README.md

 Simply open your Minecraft.jar and drag all files from inside the JAR folder within the zip file inside it.
 Don't forget to delete the Meta-Inf folder, although if you already have the requirements installed and working you probably did this already.

 Inside the config folder is the configuration file.
 If you wish to use it (not required) drag the config FILE ONLY (not the folder) into your base minecraft folder.
-The file "JorgesMiscellaneousConfig.txt" defines the IDs for all the blocks and items on this addon.
+The file "JorgesMiscellaneousConfig.txt" defines the IDs for all the blocks and items on this addon, plus allows enabling the "hardcoreday" command (default disabled).
 To fix ID conflict issues, just open the file and change the ID numbers.
 Be careful when doing this, as it may damage worlds already saved.
 Make sure you know what you are doing!

 Ps.
 Just wanted to thanks FlowerChild again for this fantastic mod.
 Minecraft is not the same without it.
 Thank you.